ritesh99rakesh/gsocProposal/SymPy.md

 **Support integration and equation solving**

 I will work to implement functions like quantile, median, mode.
-Also this is not complete and I would discuss with mentor during community bonding time about what can be done in this section.
+Also, this is not complete, and I would discuss with the mentor during community bonding time about what can be done in this section.

 ***